Christmas Tree Collection in Brussels: Everything You Need to Know

 - Maximum size : If your tree is too big (over 2 meters), consider cutting it into two parts to make collection easier.

-Where and How to Place Your Tree?
+Where and How to Place Your Christmas Tree?

 Recycling Christmas trees is an essential step for the environment.
-Around 300,000 trees are sold each year in Belgium, and without proper collection or recycling, these trees would often end up in landfill, contributing to the increase in waste.
+Around 300,000 trees are sold each year in Belgium, and without proper collection or recycling, these trees would often end up in landfills, contributing to the increase in waste.

 An Ecological Valorization Process